Table of Contents

-[Update 04/07/2021] Tiger Wood’s black box evidence reveals Tiger was speeding, but many experts believe this was a distracted driving accident, possibly prescription drug-influenced.
+Tiger Wood’s black box evidence reveals Tiger was speeding, but many experts believe this was a distracted driving accident, possibly prescription drug-influenced.

 Just two years ago, President Trump honored the lead for his efforts and successes.
 TMZ reported that the accident happened after a golf tournament.
-Onlookers saw the sports star speeding away from the event in the minutes before the crash.
+Onlookers saw the sports star speeding away from the event minutes before the crash.
 According to reports, Tiger Woods drove quickly out of the lot of a hotel.
 One witness stated that he almost struck the vehicle of a television director.
 Furthermore, we are waiting on more info on whether or not the golfer drove recklessly, but LA County Fire claims no alcohol was involved.

 Also, TMZ quotes a witness stating Tiger appeared “agitated and impatient” and then “took off fast” in his car.
 Furthermore, law enforcement reported that the golf star requested help retrieving his things.
 He must be at least somewhat alert.
-The Sheriffs deputies also, allegedly, did not find any illicit substances in his vehicle.
+The Sheriffs deputies also allegedly did not find any illicit substances in his vehicle.

 However, the photos show a severe accident, including the wreck of the car itself.
 The picture shows the vehicle on the side and severely mangled.
 While Tiger is still alive and the extent of his injuries unknown, blood was on the driver’s airbag.
 Also, dispatch audio showed Tiger trapped in the vehicle and needing assistance getting out.
 According to his agent, Mark Steinberg, the golfer suffered multiple leg injuries and was in surgery earlier in the afternoon.